Overview

 Lots of medicines and nortriptyline can interfere with each other and increase the chances of side effects.
 Make sure that your doctor and pharmacist know you're taking nortriptyline before starting or stopping any other medicine.

 Do not take St John's wort, the herbal remedy for depression, while you are being treated with nortriptyline.
-It might increase your risk of side effects.
+It will increase your risk of side effects.

 Repeat prescriptions